- Lenovo published a benchmark of ECC on AnyDB versus S/4HANA on HANA.

 - We cover the problems with this benchmark.

-This paper included a number of inaccuracies, which should not be surprising as Lenovo is an SAP partner and has a series of products they are trying to sell that are connected to HANA.
+This paper included several inaccuracies, which should not be surprising as Lenovo is an SAP partner and has a series of products they are trying to sell that are connected to HANA.

 Notice the hardware specification below from the Lenovo paper.